Milton DUI Lawyers

 • If your license is suspended for refusing the Milton DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Milton DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Sometimes the prosecutor gives a bad plea offer.
+• Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced Milton DUI attorney who is familiar with Milton Municipal Court and Fulton County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Administrative License Suspension